The following information was obtained from the U.S. Social Security Administration’s web page at: http://www.socialsecurity.gov/ssnumber/.

 To Obtain a New Social Security Number and Card you will need to provide at least two documents to prove age, identity, and U.S. citizenship or current immigration status.

 To Obtain a Replacement Card, if lost or stolen, you must prove your identity and U.S. citizenship.

 If you do not have these specific documents or cannot get a replacement for them within ten days, Social Security will ask to see other documents, such as:

 To prove U.S. citizenship: Under recent changes in law, only certain documents can be accepted as proof of U.S. citizenship.
 These include:

 To prove immigration status: If you are not a U.S. citizen, Social security must see your current U.S. immigration documents.
 Acceptable documents include:

 How to Change a Name on Your Social Security Card: To change your name on your Social Security card, you must also complete Form SS-5.
-You need to provide recently issued documents that show your legally changed name such as a marriage document, divorce decree, court order for a name change, or an identity document in your prior name (as shown in social security records).
+You need to provide recently issued documents that show your legally changed name such as a marriage document, divorce decree, court order for a name change, or certificate of Naturalization showing the new name.
 The new Social Security card will show your new name, but will have the same number as your old card.

 All documents must be either originals or copies certified by the issuing agency.
 Social Security cannot accept photocopies or notarized copies of documents or receipts showing you have applied for a document.

 To Find the Nearest Social Security Office Look in Connecticut’s Community Resources Database:

 CONTENT LAST REVIEWED: June2018